 Before the webinar via email

-Make sure you address only the most frequent requests and do not spread yourself thin.
+Make sure you address only the most frequent requests and not spread yourself thin.
 Give yourself at least two weeks for thorough preparation.

 During the webinar via an embedded poll